Spider-Man: No Way Home Trailer Reveals The Next Marvel Movie

 The arrival of the supervillains from the Spider-Man films from a different era in Spider-Man: No Way Home indicates that Marvel is serious about banking on the multiverse angle in the Phase Four of the MCU.

-The Amazon Prime Video series Loki (2021), which expanded the concept of multiverses, was a tremendous success and it managed to handle the otherwise confusing concept very well.
+The video series Loki (2021), which expanded the concept of multiverses, was a tremendous success and it managed to handle the otherwise confusing concept very well.

 Multiverse in Marvel is its version of parallel universes, a concept that exists in scientific theory.
 In Marvel’s world, the parallel universes have altered versions of the same entities.
 Which is why there was more than one Loki in the 2021 TV series, each with a different appearance and powers.